 Chicken Barley Soup

-2 boneless, skinless chicken breasts, cut into 1/2-inch pieces
+- 1 pound boneless skinless chicken breasts cut into 1/2-inch pieces